The Liberals (Switzerland): Party strength over time

-a.* indicates that the party was not on the ballot in this canton.
+a.* Indicates that the party was not on the ballot in this canton.

 b.Part of the Canton of Bern until 1979.

-c.In Basel Stadt the FDP and Liberals (LP) were not merged in 2011, 2015 and 2019, numbers are for the FDP party.
+c.In Basel Stadt the FDP and Liberals (LP) have not been merged, numbers are for the FDP party.

 d.In Vaud the FDP and Liberals (LP) were not merged in 2011, numbers are for the FDP party.